burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Inline Function Call

 Working with inline functions is described here: https://isocpp.org/wiki/faq/inline-functions.
-Example on how to work with inline functions:
+Example of how to work with inline functions:

 ```cpp
 // inline.h